jussisuominen/portfolio/vue/password-manager-firebase/README.md

 5. Remember to enable authentication with email and password in your Firebase project.
 6. Run the app using `npm run serve`

-## Contributing
-Contributions are welcome!
-If you contribute to this project I will add your name to the list of people that have contributed to this project.
-Please fork the repository, make your changes, and submit a pull request.
-You may also contribute to this project by reporting an issue.

 ## Project setup
 ```
 npm install